Duet3D/wiki-content/User_manual/Reference/Duet_Web_Control_Manual.md

 ![dwc23_14_machine_control_10.png](/manual/dwc/dwc23_14_machine_control_10.png =800x)

-Manual fan control allows direct selection of specific fans and the setting of their speed.
-Fans that are assigned to specific tools will not show until the related tool is activated.
-Thermostatically controlled fans will show (when their tool is active), but are not controllable; the fan slider will be greyed out when selected.
+Fan control shows the current duty cycle/speed for each fan when selected, and allows direct selection of fans and manual setting of their speed.
+The 'Tool fan' is the controllable fan of the currently selected tool.
+All Gcode/manually controlled fans should be shown.
+Thermostatically controlled fans are not displayed, and are not controllable.

 ## Macros